TheeNate/Invomanager/replit.md

 ## Overview

-This is a desktop equipment inventory management system specifically designed for safety/climbing equipment.
+This is a web-based equipment inventory management system specifically designed for safety/climbing equipment.
 The application provides comprehensive tracking of equipment with unique IDs, mandatory inspection cycles, status management, and compliance with safety regulations including 7-year record retention requirements.
+Users can manage equipment lifecycle from creation to disposal with full audit trails.

 ## User Preferences